xieyuheng/inner/persons/kent-beck/1997-smalltalk-best-practice-patterns/src/5-collections.md

 > Our discussion of collections is divided into three sections:
 >
 > - Classes -- When you want to use a collection, the first thing you
->   have to decide is “which one.”
+>   have to decide is "which one."
 This section describes what
 >   problem or problems each of the major collection classes solve.
 >
 > - Protocol -- Programming habits carried over from other languages